per1234/arduino-ci-script/README.md

 - Parameter(optional): **newFolderName** - Folder name to rename the installed library folder to.
 This can be useful if the default folder name of the downloaded file is problematic.
 The Arduino IDE gives include file preference when the filename matches the library folder name.
 Library folder names that contain `-` or `.` are not compatible with Arduino IDE 1.5.6 and older, arduino will hang if it's started with a library using an invalid folder name installed.
 If the `newFolderName` argument is specified the `branchName` argument must also be specified.
 If you don't want to specify a branch then use `""` for the `branchName` argument.

 ##### `set_verbose_output_during_compilation verboseOutputDuringCompilation`
 Turn on/off arduino verbose output during compilation.
 This will show all the commands arduino runs during the process rather than just the compiler output.
 This is usually not very useful output and only clutters up the log.
+This feature is off by default.
 - Parameter: **verboseOutputDuringCompilation** - `true`/`false`

 ##### `build_sketch sketchPath boardID allowFail IDEversion`